 Yet she still hadn't done any of it.

 Jynx, for some reason completely unknown to her, kept him around, or maybe it was him that kept her around.
-Whatever it was she constantly found herself wondering back up to his doorsteps.
-Even after she disappeared into the desert for Decacycles chasing entertainment, even when she told herself that she didn't have to come back to Pax Tran.
-When she let the cold night air remind her that she could leave, turn her back, find another source of fun and have no need to let it confuse her as to why she didn't kill the old glitch every time he turned his back on her just out of spite.
+Whatever it was, she constantly found herself wandering back up to his doorstep.
+Even after she disappeared into the desert for decacycles chasing entertainment, even when she told herself that she didn't have to come back to Pax Tran.
+When she let the cold night air remind her that she could leave, turn her back, find another source of fun and have no need to be confused by why she didn't kill the old glitch just out of spite every time he turned his back on her.